library-data-platform/ldlite/example/example.md

 # The function "ld.query()" is used to send CQL queries to Okapi.
 In this case
 # we will query patron groups and store the result in a new table named "g".
 # In addition to "g", this will create other tables having names beginning with
-# "g_j" where JSON will be transformed to tables.
+# "g_j" where JSON data will be transformed to tables.

 ld.query(table="g", path="/groups", query="cql.allRecords=1 sortby id")
 ```